Location

 Robert Malczyk, structural engineer and owner

-Additional resources on the oN5 project
+More on the project

 The oN5 project is detailed in five technical bulletins covering its wood technology, regulatory engagement, high-performance construction, off-site construction experience, and on-site project delivery.

-Construction Record Podcast - Seismic Design
+Construction Record podcast: Seismic design